slarrozejar/benchmarks/program/dotStyle/README.md

 Description
 -----------

 This tool allows to apply a style on a graph represented in the [DOT language](https://graphviz.org/doc/info/lang.html).
-The style(s) are applied depending on some conditions on the edges or on the nodes of the graph and allows to highlight some pieces of information with the same style for different graphs. **dotStyle** is written in Python and requires Python 3 to be executed.
+The style can be used to highlight some pieces of informations in the nodes and edges of the graph.
+The style applied to the nodes and the edges can be selected using conditions on the attributes of the nodes/edges.
+Unconditional style can also be applied on the graph. **dotStyle** is written in Python and requires Python 3 to be executed.

 Usage
 -----
-The style(s) can be specified in the line tool and in this case can be applied either on nodes or on edges.
-It can also be specified in a json file.
+The style(s) can be specified as command line arguments or in a JSON file.
+If both are provided, the command line arguments may overwrite the style provided in the JSON file.
+The format of the JSON style file is described below.

-To execute this tool, launch the line tool:
+To execute this tool, simply run:

     ./dotStyle.py [graph] [options]
     where: